-To correctly detect the cookware, take the size and the material of the cookware into consideration.
+To be able correctly detect the cookware, you must take the size and the material of the cookware into consideration.
 All cookware bases must be perfectly flat and smooth.

-You can use Cookware test to check whether your cookware is suitable.
-You can find more information about this under en Suitable cookware
+Use Cookware test to check whether the cookware is suitable.
+Refer to

-→ "Cookware test", Page 16.
+→ "Cookware test", Page 15 for more details.

-Cookware Materials Properties Recommended cook-ware Stainless steel cookware in a sandwich design that distributes the heat well.
+Cookware Materials Properties Recommended cook- ware Stainless steel cookware in a sandwich design that distributes the heat well.
 This cookware distributes the heat evenly, heats up quickly, and ensures that it can be detected easily.
 Ferromagnetic cookware made of enamelled steel, cast iron or special induction cookware made of stainless steel.
+This cookware distributes the heat evenly, heats up quickly, and ensures that it can be detected.
 Suitable The base is not fully ferromagnetic.
 If the ferromagnetic area is smaller than the base of the cookware, only the area that is ferromagnetic heats up.
 As a result, the heat is not distributed evenly.
-Cookware bases with aluminium content.
-These reduce the ferromagnetic area, which means that less power is emitted to the cookware.
-This cookware may not be sufficiently detected or may not be detected at all, and therefore does not heat sufficiently.
+Cookware bases that contain aluminium.
+These cookware bases reduce the ferromag- netic area, which means that less power is emitted to the cookware.
+This cookware may not be sufficiently detected or may not be de- tected at all, and therefore does not heat suf- ficiently.
 Not suitable Cookware made from normal thin steel, glass, clay, copper or aluminium.